ceejbot/soulsy/README.md

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

-This project is still in development.
+This project is still in development, though it does in fact run and do stuff when loaded into a game!
 See the TODO list at the end of this README for details about its current status.
 My eventual goal is to move everything except the UI rendering and the plugin hooks/listeners to Rust, and have the C++ vanish down to glue code with CommonLib and the UI framework.

 The project I forked from uses CommonLibSE, but I also intend to migrate to CommonLibSE-NG.